 Kampung Kangkar Teberau Johor, Malaysia Travel Guide

 The Sultan Abu Bakar State Mosque, completed in 1900, seamlessly blends Victorian and Moorish architectural styles.
 It overlooks the Straits of Johor and Singapore.
 This mosque is an active place of worship but receives visitors outside prayer times.
 Dress modestly, ensuring shoulders and knees are covered.
 Free entry is granted.
-Visit in the early part of the day for cooler temperatures and fewer crowds.
+Visit in the early part of the day for cooler pleasant weather and smaller crowds.
 Photography from outside and inside designated areas captures it's building design grandeur.

-The Istana Besar, or Grand Palace, built in 1866, blends Malay and From the west architecture.
-The royal residence is not available to the public, except for official state functions.
-However, the Royal Abu Bakar Museum, found in the palace grounds, is open for public viewing.
+The Istana Besar, or Grand Palace, built in 1866, blends Malay and Western architecture.
+The palace is not reachable by the public, except for official state functions.
+However, the Royal Abu Bakar Museum, discovered in the palace grounds, is open for public viewing.
 While direct entry to the palace is not possible, one can admire its exterior and the beautiful grounds from outside.

-These cultural institutions and museums grant insight into the city'its wealthy legacy and multicultural past.
+These museums and cultural centers grant insight into the city'its wealthy legacy and multicultural past.

 A former battery factory repurposed into a creative retail and dining space.
 It showcases local brands, trendy cafes, and entertainment outlets, bringing an unique industrial-chic ambiance.